There are four principal forms of business organisation in India.

-A director may be removed before the expiry of his term of office by an ordinary resolution passed in a general meeting of the shareholders after a special notice has been given.
+A director may be removed before the expiry of his or her term of office by an ordinary resolution passed in a general meeting of the shareholders after a special notice has been given.

 The power of directors to manage a company can be restricted by the company's articles but, in reality, in most cases they can do anything that the company can do, generally acting in good faith and as a fiduciary of the company.
 The Companies Act lists the specific duties of directors as follows:

 A director owes a fiduciary duty to the company, and not to individual shareholders, creditors or fellow directors.
 Directors must act honestly, without negligence and in good faith in the bona fide interests of the company.
 While applying this rule, directors are not expected to act purely for the economic advantage of the company, disregarding the interests of the members, employees or creditors.
 The assumption is that a director, acting within his or her authority, has acted in good faith, though the act may have been foolish or wrong, unless proved otherwise.

 The major responsibilities of the board include the following:

 Directors are jointly and severally liable for losses suffered by the company on account of omissions and commissions in breach of their duties, and are personally liable to make good the losses suffered by the company.